 Where to Stay in Ligonier, Pennsylvania

 The best way to experience this small town is in one of many quaint cottages and cabinet in Ligonier, PA.
 Sunset Cottages are perfect for a family or group visiting the area.
-The two bedroom cottages are spacious, with an open concept living room.
-With many Laurel Highlands cabins to choose from, these cottages set themselves apart with how updated they are.
+The two-bedroom cottages are spacious, with an open concept living room.
+With many Laurel Highlands cabins to choose from, these cottages set themselves apart with how well they’re updated inside.
 The check-in and check-out process is also super easy, with a key code and a manager who is easily accessible.

-The Sunset Cottages are located right off Route 30.
-They’re only a 2 minute drive from town and a little over a 5 minute drive to Idlewild.
+Sunset Cottages is located right off Route 30.
+They’re only a 2-minute drive from town and a little over a 5-minute drive to Idlewild.
 The cottages are two bedrooms with a shared bathroom.
 There’s a spacious living room and connected kitchen that’s appointed with everything you need for a home away from home.
-Between the provided linens, the well equipped kitchen, coffee and toiletries, they have you covered.
+Between the provided linens, the well-equipped kitchen, coffee and toiletries, they have you covered.
 There’s also a large porch out front, making it a great place to unwind after a busy day.
 If you’re looking for a smaller room, Sunset Cottages also has motel style rooms next door.

 Things to Do in Ligonier, PA with Kids

 One of our favorite things about Ligonier is how family-friendly it is.
 Almost every experience offers something for kids, and even the museums we visited could be easily tailored for visitors of all ages.
 Plus, you can’t go wrong with a town that boasts the “Best Children’s Park” in the world.

 Ligonier, PA is a great weekend getaway in Pennsylvania all year-round.
 While our recent visit to Ligonier was during the summer, Laurel Highlands, PA has some of the most beautiful Fall foliage as well.
 Fort Ligonier Days is one of the most popular Ligonier, PA events that takes place in October of each year.
 While we didn’t have time to visit Fort Ligonier on this particular weekend trip to Ligonier, we visited in the future and it quickly became one of our favorite things to do in Ligonier, PA.

 Lincoln Highway Experience